 The canal is now closer than ever a reality.
 A concession has been awarded to HKND, a venture capital firm located in Hong Kong.
 Although official canal construction has not begun, an Environmental and Social Impact Study, produced by ERM, has been reviewed and accepted in Nicaragua, which has provided a conceptual approval but many additional studies are pending.

 GAIA scientists Jeffrey McCrary and Pablo Somarriba participated in the field studies and analyses for this study, moving throughout the route.
+Dr. McCrary composed several sections of the extensive Environmental and Social Impact Assessment.
 As the study progressed, several points of discussion emerged among the public, as well.
 Although some aspects of the pending canal have been defined, many important aspects must be resolved.
 GAIA scientists continue to participate in discussions regarding the canal with HKND, the Nicaraguan government, and the civil society, to assure that each anticipated impact and risk be resolved.
 This is a gargantuan task, for a project which promises to be the largest of its kind in the world, in a country as poor and marginalized as Nicaragua, and crossing such precious natural resources as Lake Nicaragua.

 |Lake Nicaragua with storms on the horizon.
 Photo Jeffrey McCrary.|